 Paul is praying for God to equip the saints with knowledge, wisdom, understanding, strength to endure, patience, joy and the ability to give thanks so that they may bear spiritual fruit as they care for the saints all over the world.
 Paul is praying for equipping so God can be more glorified through them and then praising God when he hears of the fruit.

 Do we pray regularly for our friends to have wisdom, knowledge, and to bear fruit and then do we rejoice with them when they do bear fruit?
 Is it difficult for us to rejoice with our brothers and sister?
 Why?

 “I thank God whom I serve, as did my ancestors, with a clear conscience, as I remember you constantly in my prayers night and day.
 As I remember your tears, I long to see you, that I may be filled with joy.
 I am reminded of your sincere faith, a faith that dwelt first in your grandmother Lois and your mother Eunice and now, I am sure, dwells in you as well.
 For this reason I remind you to fan into the flame the gift of God, which is in you through the laying on of my hands, for God gave us a spirit not of fear but of power and love and self-control.”
 2 Timothy 1:3-7, ESV

 Obviously, this is massively encouraging to mothers and grandmothers.
 This is one of my favorite legacy inspiring verses.
 Also, Paul mentions laying on of hands.

-Are we going to leave a legacy of faith?
+Are we going to leave a legacy of prayer?

-Do we keep our faith to personal?
-Paul was passing on his faith as he shared openly with the saints at the churches.
+Do we keep our faith too personal?
+Paul was passing on his faith as he shared openly with the saints in the churches and people everywhere.

 What about laying on of hands?
 Do we typically have the freedom and inspiration today to come together in prayer in such a way where we are together, in person, not over Facebook, holding hands together, agreeing in prayer together, and praying blessings on each other?